kinokasai/prc/doc/sol/sol_translation.md

 \lstset{language=Javascript}

-##Translation
+# Javascript Code Generation

+Once the compiler has the intermediate representation - SOL code, it can compile it down to Javascript.

-To present the translation functions, we'll use the following format.
+To present the translation functions, we'll use the same format as before.
 On the left side is the SOL program, and its translation is found on the right.

 A machine will be translated to a object (function) declaration, with two methods added to